Article Table Of Contents

 [Current Population - Population 2010] / [Population 2010]

 These Places Grew Up So Fast In New Mexico, You Know?

 So there you have it, the fastest growing cities in New Mexico are led by Edgewood which has been growing at a blistering pace this decade relative to other cities and towns around the state.

 It'll be interesting to see if these places can keep growing at the same rate over the next couple of years.
 We'll be here to let you know!

-- 10 Most Diverse Cities In New Mexico
+- Worst Places To Live In New Mexico